Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 | `ResizeConfig` | `undefined` |

-Dynamically recalculates SnapbackZoom component's width and height to align with a given aspect ratio based on a scale value as the gesture scale increases, see [notes](#notes) for a detailed example.
+Dynamically recalculates SnapbackZoom component's width and height to align with a given aspect ratio based on a scale value as the gesture scale increases, see [About resizeConfig Property](#about-resizeconfig-property) for a detailed example.

 ### gesturesEnabled